 Your microlearning video is now complete!

-Click on 'Generate video' and the video will be processed in a few minutes.
+Click on 'Generate' and the video will be processed in a few minutes.

 5 Microlearning video layout ideas

 If you're creating microlearning content from scratch or transforming your existing microlearning modules from text into video, knowing how to visualize information can be challenging at first.

 Here are a few visual layout ideas for your next microlearning video, showing you how to simplify ideas for learning content in a video format.